sergesafronov/WEB322-Assignment/Assignment_Three/readme.md

 6. Submit the request.

-In the same way users' endpoints can be checked.
+In the same way the users' endpoints can be checked.